The Neuroendocrine System of the Gut

 Gut Microbiota and Intestinal Permeability

-microbiota-leaky-gut-syndrome-and-gut-related-diseases“Alterations in gut barrier function, occurring in response, or in parallel, to changes in the microbiota, have also been widely described and can be seen to play a pivotal role in generating and sustaining host immune responses both within and beyond the gut.”[469]
+“Alterations in gut barrier function, occurring in response, or in parallel, to changes in the microbiota, have also been widely described and can be seen to play a pivotal role in generating and sustaining host immune responses both within and beyond the gut.”[469]

 The gut microbiome has been shown to directly affect the epithelial barrier through its regulation of tight junction proteins.[465]
 Commensal flora also contribute to the production of mucus as the mucus layer is considerably reduced in the gut of germ-free mice, but recovers on exposure to bacterial products.[480,481] This may be important considering the compromised epithelial barrier and alterations in permeability observed in IBS.[482,483] The mechanisms underlying this increased permeability in IBS include alterations in tight junction protein function, changes in the microbiota, presence of active inflammation and/or presence of pro-inflammatory cytokines.[484]
-In particular, reduction gut-microbiome-4of the tight junction protein occludin-zonulin have been observed in IBS.[485,486]
+In particular, reduction of the tight junction protein occludin-zonulin have been observed in IBS.[485,486]

 The authors of one article published in a major gastroenterology journal concluded the following regarding the role of the microbiota in IBS: